shushannap/shushannap/README.md

-  I'm a recent graduate of General Assembly's Full Stack Software Engineering Immersive Program.
-I have a background in political science and accounting.
-I've always had a passion for technology and am excited to continue honing my skills.
+  I'm pursuing a Bachelor's of Science in Computer Science at Oregon State University.

   <br>